IN BOOKSTORES NOW

-My novel The Dimensions of a Cave, will be published by Farrar, Straus and Giroux in the US on October 24, 2023 and by Granta Books in the UK on October 26, 2023.
+The Dimensions of a Cave is out now with Farrar, Straus and Giroux in the US and Granta Books in the UK.

-Please find links to my earlier publications at my author homepage.
+Links to my earlier publications can be found at my author homepage.

 When the investigative reporter Quentin Jones’s story about covert military interrogation practices is buried, he is spurred to dig deeper, and he unravels a trail that leads to VIRTUE: cutting-edge technology that simulates reality during interrogation.